 What are some barriers to women’s involvement in technology?

-Whenever I first was entering into tech I realized the disparity when it came to men and women in the tech field.
+Whenever I first entered tech, I realized the disparity when it came to men and women in the tech field.
 I have worked for 4 companies since I started in tech.
 Clevyr was the first company I have been a part of that had other women on the team.
 I must give a shoutout to Clevyr for that.
 It is a daunting factor and true thing.
-I find that it is one of the things that make it so intimidating for women to enter into the workforce.
+It is one of the things that make it so intimidating for women to enter into the workforce.
 Media portrays to women in tech that you need to be a 30 year old male with a beard to be a programmer.
 You don’t feel like you are that stereotype or that you fit that character.

 Do you have any advice on how women can promote themselves and create more opportunities in tech?

 I started out learning the ropes as I went along in life.
 I didn’t know exactly what I wanted to do; just that I wanted to take the world and grasp it by the horns.
-I spent 2 years teaching in Japan and decided to pursue something that had been with me since my middle school years which was programming.
-I knew that if I put my mind to it there was nothing I couldn’t do.
+After spending 2 years teaching in Japan, I decided to pursue something that had been with me since my middle school years which was programming.
 I reached out to my local community to join a women’s meetup group.
 They helped me reach out and meet people in tech.
 I read books and watched videos.
-Another shoutout to everyone who helped me get where I am today.
+Another shoutout to everyone who has helped me get where I am today.

 For any women that might be considering working in technology, what are some good first steps?